 Discovering services associated with a Participant

-In addition to the direct lookup of Service Metadata based on a Participant identifier and document type, a sender MAY want to discover what document types can be handled by a given Participant.
+In addition to the direct lookup of Service Metadata based on a Participant identifier and service type, a sender MAY want to discover what services are provided by a given Participant.
 Such discovery is relevant for applications supporting several equivalent business processes.
 Knowing the capabilities of the Participant is valuable information to a sender application and ultimately to an end user.
 E.g. the end user may be presented with a choice between a “simple” and an “elaborate” business process.

 This is enabled by a pattern where the sender first retrieves the ServiceGroup entity, which holds a list of references to the ServiceReference resources associated with it.
 The Process in turn holds the metadata information that describes the capabilities associated with the Participant.